Quantumminded/my-portfolio/README.md

 - Tailwind CSS

 ## Features
-- Clean and visually appealing design
+- Clean and visually appealing design.
-- Streamlined and efficient experience for showcasing skills and projects
+- Streamlined and efficient experience for showcasing skills and projects.
-- Personalized graphics and design elements
+- Personalized graphics and design elements.
-- Utilizes the power of Tailwind for a seamless and interactive experience
+- Utilizes the power of Tailwind for a seamless and interactive experience.

 ## Installation
 1. Clone the repository.